 Wood Burning stoves - the sense not the scaremongering

-Wood-burning stoves will be regulated under The Clean Air Strategy 2018, as mentioned on our Home Page, the government is not seeking to ban wood burning stoves, they want people to use them properly and the cleaner your stove burns is the more efficient it is.
+Wood-burning stoves will be regulated under The UK Governments Clean Air Strategy 2019, the government is not banning wood-burning stoves, it wants people to use them properly and the cleaner your stove burns is the more efficient it is.

-Ban the sale of stoves that don't meet environmental standards, encourage the sale of cleaner wood and ask those who own older, less green stoves to consider upgrading to newer clean-burning models.
+Ban the sale of stoves that don't meet environmental standards, and ask those who own older, less green stoves to consider upgrading to newer clean-burning models.

 The Government has introduced certification for stoves that meet their new standards.
 They carry an "ecodesign" label and soon these will be the only stoves available.

-They are doing this because wood and coal-burning stoves currently account for 38% of particulate matter air pollution, which the Government plans to reduce 30% in total by 2030.
+The Government claim wood and coal-burning stoves account for 38% of particulate matter air pollution, which it plans to reduce to 30% in total by 2030.

 It may also introduce "no-burn notices" that give councils the power to stop people from using their stoves on days when air quality is particularly low, this would more likely apply to urban areas with already high traffic pollution levels.